keanyee/eBay_Bokeh/README.md

 # eBay_Bokeh
-an interactive data visualisation interface on the eBay scrapped data
+An interactive data visualisation interface running on the eBay scrapped data